 - Plan ahead!
 You can’t start finding out about

-care options too early.
-Many people have stayed independent
+early.
+Many people have stayed independent longer by making

-longer by making small changes to their lifestyle at an
+small changes to their lifestyle at an early stage.

 - Talk to several care agencies before choosing one.
 Much